Thaza-Kun/mekanik-kuantum-jb/README.md

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `Matematik Tambahan/_build/` directory
+- (Recommended) Remove the existing `mekanik-kuantum/_build/` directory
-- Run `jupyter-book build Matematik Tambahan/`
+- Run `jupyter-book build mekanik-kuantum-jb/`

 A fully-rendered HTML version of the book will be built in `Matematik Tambahan/_build/html/`.